 Once you’ve added your Canva designs to WordPress, it’s important to optimize them for both website performance and SEO.

-Not only will this help your site load faster, but it’ll also boost your rankings in search engines.
+Not only will this help your site load faster, but it’ll also boost your search rankings.
 Here’s how you can do it:

 Tips for a Smooth Transition from Canva to WordPress